Dominion Energy, Inc. research snapshot

 Business essence

 Customers pay Dominion because modern homes, businesses, data centers, and public infrastructure need reliable power and gas delivery.
-The business converts regulated assets, approved capital investment, generation capacity, and customer load growth into earnings.
+The business converts regulated assets, approved capital investment, generation capacity, and record data-center load growth into earnings.

 Moat